dj-pearson/Roblox-Tycoon/Documentation/ComprehensiveConsolidationPlan.md

 See `Documentation/EventSystemRefactoring.md` for detailed plans.

-### 4. Data Management (TO BE PLANNED)
+### 4. Data Management (IN PROGRESS - Core Implementation Complete)

-The data management systems show signs of duplication and potential inconsistency:
+The data management systems showed signs of duplication and potential inconsistency:

 - Multiple data manager implementations
 - Separate player and tycoon data systems
 - Redundant access layers and initialization scripts

+We've successfully implemented the core components of our new data management system:

+- **DataTypes**: ✅ Standardized data type definitions with comprehensive validation
+- **DataConstants**: ✅ Centralized configuration values and game parameters
+- **DataPersistence**: ✅ Robust data storage with error handling and backups
+- **DataManager**: ✅ Central coordination layer with caching
+- **PlayerDataService**: ✅ Player-focused API for common operations

+Next steps include implementing:
+- **DataMigration**: Tools for data format conversion
+- **TycoonDataService**: Gym-specific operations
+- **DataCache**: Advanced caching mechanisms
+- **DataAnalytics**: Monitoring and telemetry

+See `Documentation/DataSystemRefactoring.md` for implementation details and `Documentation/DataImplementationProgress.md` for current status.

 ### 5. Rebirth Systems (TO BE PLANNED)